tkoleary/lingua/docs/README.md

 ## The web has changed, multilingual should too

 The web was designed to be device-independent but for language we still rely heavily on device fonts and settings.
-It's time we aknowledged that users who speak non-latin languages want a web that works everytwhere, not just on their own machine or their own locale.
+It's time we aknowledged that users of all languages want a web that works everywhere, not just their own machine and locale.
 Webfonts have been here for more than a decade and are central to the design of the web.
 Now that we have open-source fonts covering virtually all of Unicode there should be an easy way to have our sites do the same.
 That's why Lingua was created.

 ### We believe: